zowe/docs-site/docs/user-guide/api-mediation/configuration-saf-resource-checking.md

 ## SAF Check Providers

-It's possible to use different providers to handle the SAF authorization check.
-The specific configuraiton is explained below.
+It is possible to use different providers to handle the SAF authorization check.
+Follow the procedure in this article that applies to your specific configuration use case.

 ### REST endpoint call